 This melamine TV unit weighs a tonne!
 Since I wanted the focal point to be the interior of this piece I removed the two doors.

 Preparing the surface, which in my opinion is the longest and most laborious step; I removed the hinges, handles and the bottom.
 I cleaned all surfaces and handles with Colorantic Cleaner and Varnish Remover and took care to rinse really well.

-As the furniture is made of melamine, I applied a coat of Colorantic Oil primer so that the paint adhers well.
+As the furniture is made of melamine, I applied a coat of Colorantic Oil primer so that the paint adheres well.

 While this was drying, I was able to tackle the details:

--I painted the handles black using an aresol spray.
+-I painted the handles black using an aerosol spray.

--I measured and cut the wood lattes of wood that I recouperated from and old bedroom
+-I measured and cut the wood lattes of wood that I recuperated from an old bedroom

 -Cut and nailed the side panels